Heineken agrees deal to take control of APB

-LONDON Global brewer Heineken (HEIN.AS) agreed a $4 billion-plus deal on Friday to take control of Asia Pacific Breweries (APB) APBB.SI by agreeing to buy a stake in the Singapore-based brewer from partner Fraser and Neave (F&N) (FRNM.SI), said sources with knowledge of the situation.
+LONDON Aug 3 Global brewer Heineken agreed a $4 billion-plus deal on Friday to take control of Asia Pacific Breweries (APB) by agreeing to buy a stake in the Singapore-based brewer from partner Fraser and Neave (F&N) , said sources with knowledge of the situation.

 Heineken had given F&N a deadline of Friday to agreed to a sale, and a deal has been agreed in principle and has gone to the F&N board for rubber stamping, they said.